sleepjie/Valanar/Valanar Superdocument.md

 The vast majority of the peasantry are willing to defend their land with their lives, and as decreed by the Praetorian Edict in 10BR, all have the right to bear arms in the defence of their property, livelihood, and the state itself.

 Vitgaard’s naval capabilities are primarily mercantile, with a significant presence of armed merchant vessels rather than a formal navy to represent the country on the seas.

+---
 ### Venizia
 ##### Population and Demographics
-Humans make up over half of the population, followed by the Dwarrow who settled the northern parts of the island in the Age of Mists.
+Humans make up for a third of the population with a mixture of most, if not all of the other Higher Races accounting for the other two.
+Smaller populations of Glimmerhin and Vitgaardian-descended migrants also reside in Venizia, particularly in merchant and artisanal roles.
+While diverse, the population is united under Venizia’s focus on civic order and prosperity, ensuring a relatively harmonious coexistence between its people.
 ##### History and Founding
 Founded sometime in the Age of Mists by Vitgaardian settlers as part of the kingdom of Old Vitgaard  following the Iron Revolt which led to the dissolution of the realm.
 Venizia’s rulers were free from Imperial mandates and enjoyed total sovereignty from that point forward, joining the Northern Concordat as a constituent of the Northern Kingdoms alongside their former rulers.
 ##### Economy and Currency